 Once a prospect applies, make sure they have a remarkable candidate experience.
 They have a much higher awareness of your business and they have built a relationship with you.
 So, it’s even more important to delight, and make your candidates happy.
 If you do, they will not only apply and join themselves but also refer their friends who might also be an ideal fit for your company.

-So, the next time when you are hiring don’t rely on job boards, careers page and other reactive sources.
+So, the next time when you are hiring doesn’t rely on job boards, careers pages, and other reactive sources.
 It’s useless!
 Instead, build a proactive recruitment engine where you have engaged prospects in your pipeline way before the job opens.
 Hire faster and quicker with the proactive methodology.